-It is a commonplace to observe that Government in freeing the individual from the tyranny of his fellows has succeeded in subjecting him to an even more ruthless tyranny of its own.
+It is a commonplace to observe that the government in freeing the individual from the tyranny of his fellows has succeeded in subjecting him to an even more ruthless tyranny of its own.
 Redress of grievances arising from the action of officials is becoming more and more difficult to achieve, since Ministers cannot be aware of everything that is being done by officials.
-The administration of the large State thus threatens the submergence of the individual in the mass, while the trend towards totalitarianism is more and more making him merely a means to achieve the purposes of the State.
+The administration of the large State thus threatens the submergence of the individual in the mass, while the trend towards totalitarianism is more and more making him nearly a means to achieve the purposes of the State.
 While the small State is not immune from these tendencies, it remains true that the smaller the State the less impotent the individual is likely to feel in the face of authority.
-General economic and social conditions are better understood, and their treatment by the Government can be more easly supervised, or at least, scrutinised by the individual.
+General economic and social conditions are better understood, and their treatment by the government can be more easily supervised, or at least, scrutinised by the individual.
 Since the closer the Government is to the individual the more responsive it is to criticism, freedom is enhanced.
-There is likely to be greater freedom from arbitrary action by the Government, and greater freedom in relation to other citizens in the small State than is possible in larger States.
-It is also more likely that the smaller State will evoke a feeling of responsibility from the citizen than will the larger State whose problems and administration must of necessity be remote from the lives of the majority of citizens,
+There is likely to be greater freedom from arbitrary action by the government, and greater freedom in relation to other citizens in the small State than is possible in larger States.
+It is also more likely that the small State will evoke a feeling of responsibility from the citizen than will the larger State whose problems and administration must of necessity be remote from the lives of the majority of citizens.

-Remoteness tends to produce apathy because a man's interests are always directly proportionate to bis understanding.
-Apathy and indifference upon the part of citizens inevitably tend to produce incomparison on the part of a Government.
-In constitutional play for Australia based upon centralisation and unification should not overlook these considerations, and if he purpose of liberal democracy is to train the citizen to be possible, and to be captain of some soul, it should be possible, and for our tesmen to fester the form and characteristic of Federalism, since the Federal system will achieve that purpose.
+Remoteness tends to produce apathy because a man's interests are always directly proportionate to his understanding.
+Apathy and indifference upon the part of citizens inevitably tend to produce irresponsibility on the part of a Government.
+Any constitutional policy for Australia based upon centralisation and unification should not overlook these considerations, and if the purpose of liberal democracy is to train the citizens to be responsible, and to be captain of his own soul, it should be the path of wisdom for our statesman to foster the form and characteristics of Federalism, since the Federal system will achieve that purpose.

-Who is there who has not contrasted the vital interest displayed in municipal areas by ratepayers in any proposal to increase municipal burdens with the apathy of citizens generally to the implications of Federal finance?
-In the municipality, government and administration are stern realities.
+Who is there who has not contrasted the vital interests displayed in municipal areas by ratepayers in any proposal to increase municipal burdens with the apathy of citizens generally to the implications of Federal finance?
+In the municipality, government and Administration are stern realities.
 In the case of the Federal Government these things are invested with a character which distorts their real meaning.
-Even at the level of Commonwealth State financial discussions, long-term interests are constantly sacrificed for immediate advantages to the detriment of Federalism.
+Even at the level of Commonwealth-State financial discussions, long term interests are constantly sacrificed for immediate advantages to the detriment of Federalism.
 And when States are reduced to the role of mendicants, competition for grants and subsidies is inevitable, and it becomes a virtue for each Treasurer to record the highest possible need of his government irrespective of consequences.

-Need to Abandon War-time Totalitarianism.
+Need to Abandon War-time Totalitarianism